-50 Best Resin Artists with a Beach Theme (Ocean Resin Art) [Winter 2020]
+50 Best Resin Artists with a Beach Theme (Ocean Resin Art) — 2022

 There’s something about the fluidity of working with resin that lends itself well to beach-themed art.
 Resin just screams “OCEAN!”